Shopify Rival BigCommerce Surges 292% On Debut After $216M IPO - CFO

 The offering was priced significantly above the initial indicated range of $18 to $20 after it filed to go public with the United States Securities and Exchange Commission last month.

-BigCommerce says it has more than 60,000 customers globally including The Unilever Group-owned Ben & Jerry’s, Sharp Corporation, and Sony Corporation.
+BigCommerce says it has more than 60,000 customers globally including The Unilever Group-owned Ben & Jerry’s, Sharp, and Sony.

 The SaaS firm competes with Shopify in the space, whose shares have soared nearly 175% year-till-date.